International Travel

 ICE train at Amsterdam Central

-The train makes stops in Utrecht, Arnhem, Düsseldorf and Köln (Cologne).
-The ICE runs at speeds of up to 300km/h on the Cologne-Frankfurt section.
+The ICE can run at speeds of up to 300km/h on the Cologne-Frankfurt section.

 ice train 2nd class seats